 When I purchased the item, I highlighted the line in green to keep things organized.

-Here’s a breakdown of what products were on my baby list, which leads me to…
+Here’s a breakdown of what products were on my baby essentials list, which leads me to…

 Baby products are a multi-billion dollar industry.
 Just because there’s a baby product available, doesn’t mean you need it.
 It doesn’t make you a worst parent for not buying it.

-If you want to raise your baby on a budget, stick with the essentials.
+If you want to raise your baby on a budget, stick with the newborn essentials like:

-This list of baby essentials also includes WHAT ITEMS I PURCHASED, BUT NEVER USED.
-Things like
+This list also includes WHAT ITEMS I PURCHASED, BUT NEVER USED.
+For example: